In a nutshell

 Detroit is unique in that the taxable value of commercial property ($2.5 billion) exceeds the taxable value of residential property ($2.3 billion).
 In fact, between 2012 and 2021, commercial taxable value increased by 18.9 percent, even as residential taxable value declined by 45.5 percent.
 A recession may hasten the adoption of remote work (or simply work outside of city boundaries), that will, in turn, make commercial development less lucrative.
 In a recession, income tax revenue will fall immediately, and property tax revenue may soon after trend downward as well.

 Irrespective of local economic conditions, a statewide recession could further reduce municipal income.
-In lieu of sales taxes levied at the local level, the state collects sales tax and distributes a portion to its constituent municipalities based on constitutional and statutory formulas.
+In lieu of sales taxes levied at the local level, the state collects sales tax and redistributes a portion to its constituent municipalities based on constitutional and statutory formulas.
 Lower sales mean less sales tax revenue, which in turn means less revenue is shared with Detroit and other local entities.
 State revenue sharing is the city’s third most important source of revenue.
 In FY2022, state revenue sharing made up 18.1 percent (or $219.5 million).

 Investment returns and pension cost